-Often described as “America’s Favorite Drive,” the Blue Ridge Parkway makes its way along 469 miles offering scenic and breathtaking views of the Appalachian Highlands.
+The Blue Ridge Parkway is a National Parkway that is often described as “America’s Favorite Drive.”
+During the fall months, the Parkway can be particularly busy because of the brilliant colors of the changing leaves.
+The Parkway makes its way along 469 miles offering scenic and breathtaking views of the Appalachian Highlands.
 The Blue Ridge Parkway, a unit of the National Park Service, enters Transylvania County at milepost 407.5 and exits at milepost 423.5.

 Heading south from U.S. 276 along the Parkway, travelers will come across Graveyard Fields at milepost 418.